- 1 Healthy Tutti Frutti

 - They taste good only when completely dried, otherwise, you will feel the taste of turmeric, spinach etc which is not up to the mark.
 So, again have patience!

 How to make Beetroot puree?

 Put peeled and chopped beetroot in the grinder along with very little water.
 Grind it and then pass it through a strainer.
 Beet juice is ready.

 Similarly, grind washed and roughly chopped spinach and strain it.
 Avoid adding water unless very necessary.

 - Chop the white part of watermelon rind into small pieces.

 - Boil these in water for 10 minutes.
 Avoid using more water as we will be making sugar syrup using this water only.
-Like for 3 cups Tutti Fruiti, I used just one and quarter cup water.
+For 3 cups of Tutti Frutti, I used just one and a quarter cup of water.
 This is just for an idea that use as little water as possible.

 - Once pieces have softened up a little, add Boora sugar and continue cooking for another 10 minutes till the pieces turn translucent.

 - Turn off the flame and divide these into 2 or 3 bowls depending upon how many colours you want to make it.